codewithemma/dictionary-app/README.md

 - Enter a word in the search box and press the enter key or click on the search icon
 - You will see the word's definition, synonyms, antonyms, examples, and pronunciation
 - You can click on the speaker icon to listen to the audio pronunciation of the word
-- You can use the dropdown menu to select a different language
 - You can use the switch button to toggle between light and dark themes

 ## License